-In 2013, the company generated the revenues from operations of THB 18,941 million, in total, decreasing from that in the previous year by 15 %.
-The revenue from sales amounted to THB 18,586 million and the revenue from services amounted to THB 355 million.
-The company's total cost was THB 14,961 million, decreasing from that of the previous year by 9 %.
-Other incomes amounted to THB 777 million.
-The company had profit before selling and administration expenses totaled THB 4,755 million, decreasing from that of the previous year by 24%.
+18,728 million and the revenue from services amounted to THB 457 million.
+The company's total cost was THB 14,440 million, decreasing from that of the previous year by 3%.
+Other incomes amounted to THB 447 million.
+The company had profit before selling and administration expenses totaled THB 5,191 million, increasing from that of the previous year by 9%.

-Regarding the selling and administrative expenses, the company incurred selling expenses totaled THB 474 million, decreasing by 12% and administrative expenses totaled THB 603 million, decreasing by 14%.
-There is also management remuneration cost of THB 182 million and Fee paid to Sugar Fund, THB 1,033 million.
-Subsequently, the company had the profit before financial cost and tax expenses totaled THB 2,464 million, decreasing by 35 %.
+Regarding the selling and administrative expenses, the company incurred selling expenses totaled THB 623 million, increasing by 31% and administrative expenses totaled THB 644 million, increasing by 7%.
+There is also management remuneration cost of THB 193 million and Fee paid to Sugar Fund, THB 992 million.
+Subsequently, the company had the profit before financial cost and tax expenses totaled THB 2,740 million, increasing by 11 %.

-In 2013, the company incurred financial cost of THB 672 million, an increase by 21%.
-The corporate income tax burden amounts to THB 144 million, decreasing by 80%.
-After deduction of THB 13 million loss in minority interests, the company's net profit decreased by 29 % from the previous year from THB 2,354 million to THB 1,661 million in 2013.
+In 2014, the company incurred financial cost of THB 834 million, an increase by 24%.
+The corporate income tax burden amounts to THB 109 million.
+After deduction of THB 159 million loss in minority interests, the company's net profit decreased by 3% from the previous year, from THB 1,676 million to THB 1,626 million in 2014.